-- One never starts research with a blank slate

-I assumed that farmers would all be very supportive of government funding.
-It came as a surprise when, as I worked north, attitudes turned to "meh", then to faint disdain. - Checking perceptions with the other researcher served to 1) identify the trend 2) alter the perception 3) become alert to a new hypothesis - Danger!
-Becoming alert to a new hypothesis risks adjusting the research tool to look for the phenomenon, and unconsciously seeking it out by signalling to the participants.
+- One never starts research with a blank slate I assumed that farmers would all be very supportive of government funding.
+It was a surprise when, as I worked north, attitudes turned to "meh" and then to faint disdain. - Checking perceptions with the other researcher served to 1) identify the trend, 2) alter the perception, 3) become alert to a new hypothesis. - Caution!
+When we become aware of a new hypothesis, we risk unintentionally adjusting our research tools to confirm it.
+This can lead to a search for a new phenomenon, potentially influencing our work with other participants.

-Seek and you will find
+Seek and you will find is not the ideal model for research